 |lack of feeling in the vagina ‹ss›||›› protects herself from awareness of feigned security|

 |sterility ‹ss›||›› creative potentials are not allowed to be seen|

 |violent sexual desire ‹ss›||›› longs for protection and security from others|

-With these symptoms as a background, it can be clearly seen that the woman’s great need for security destroys any possibility of a fulfilling sexual relationship.
-She is unsatisfied with herself and her partner but does not express herself clearly because of the fear of losing her security.
+With these symptoms as a background, it can be seen that the woman’s great need for security destroys any possibility of a fulfilling sexual relationship.
+She is unsatisfied with herself and her partner but does not express herself clearly because she fears losing her security.

 Often she even sacrifices her position as wife to a dominating authority figure.
 This could be, for example, the mother-in-law who was never really willing to let go of her son.
 The wife loses her position if the son does not want to perceive the unbalanced battle between the two women.
 Outwardly, she is still his wife, but her emotional position at her husband’s side remains already taken.
 The woman is unaware that she must “take” her position, standing up for herself and her needs.
 She often waits her whole life long in vain to be assigned to her rightful position.

 Conium maculatum in Sexuality